index.html

 Chocolate King

-That pivotal moment came to mind at work when I decided to use AI to produce an executive summary of a project plan as a HTML file.
+That pivotal moment came to mind at work recently when I decided to use AI to produce an executive summary of a project plan as a HTML file.